MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 A campaign should be at the correct time in the adoption lifecycle and contextual reminders after a campaign can help drive the adoption.
 An example is a campaign that has communications spanning across pre-rollout days to build excitement, at the time of rollout to inform, and post-rollout to serve as a reminder.

-Post-adoption, there is a need for continuous engagement to help existing users with their tasks and to gradually onboard late adopters.
+Post-adoption, there's a need for continuous engagement to help existing users with their tasks and to gradually onboard late adopters.
 You can host interaction sessions with the community such as support webinars, office hours, and so on.
 You can build a community around your app, answer queries, recognize top users or MVPs in your community, and so on.

-For guidance to get help on creating these assets, please register for the [ISV success program overview](https://www.microsoft.com/isv/program-benefits).
+For guidance to get help on creating these assets, register for the [ISV success program overview](https://www.microsoft.com/isv/program-benefits).

 ## Step 2: Help admins to do app config and rollout for their end-users